UFAL-DSG/alex/alex/tools/kaldi/README.rst

 * This KALDI recipe is based on Voxforge KALDI recipe http://vpanayotov.blogspot.cz/2012/07/voxforge-scripts-for-kaldi.html.
 * Requires KALDI installation and Linux environment.
 (Tested on Ubuntu 10.04, 12.04 and 12.10.)
+  Note: We recommend Kaldi fork `Pykaldi <http://github.com/UFAL-DSG/pykaldi>`_, because you will need it also for integrated Kaldi decoder to Alex.
 * Recipes deployed with the Kaldi toolkit are located at ``$KALDI_ROOT/egs/name_of_recipe/s[1-5]/``.
   This recipe requires to set up ``$KALDI_ROOT`` variable